+In this paper, we will contribute to the distributional theory of the AST distribution by deriving new formulas for its characteristic function.
+In deriving these formulas, we obtain new closed-form expressions for the integral $\int_0^\infty \sin(ax)/(b^2+x^2)^n\,\mathrm{d}x$, $a,b>0$ in the case $n=2,3,4\ldots$.

 A number of the most important distributional properties of the AST distribution were derived by \cite{zg10,zg11}.
 However, a formula for the characteristic function (CF), one of the most fundamental distributional properties, was not provided.
 This problem was considered in the work \cite{n13}, in which closed-form formulas for the CF were given in terms of generalized hypergeometric functions, as well as other special functions including the Bessel, modified Bessel, Struve and modified Struve functions.
-However, the formulas of \cite{n13} are erroneous (indeed, it is clear even just by inspection that the formulas are undefined if $\nu_1=1$ or $\nu_2=1$).
+However, the formulas of \cite{n13} are erroneous (indeed, it is clear even just by inspection that the formulas have singularities at $\nu_1=1$ or $\nu_2=1$).

 In this paper, we derive a new formula for the CF of the AST distribution (Theorem \ref{thm1}).
 Our formula takes a simpler form than any of those (incorrect) formulas given by \cite{n13}, as it is expressed solely in terms of modified Bessel functions, the modified Struve function of the first kind and the exponential integral, and does not involve generalized hypergeometric functions.
 Indeed, we believe that our formula is the simplest that can be provided for the AST distribution for general parameters $0<\alpha<1$ and $\nu_1,\nu_2>0$.
 Our general formula is also rather theoretically satisfying in that it is seen to very easily reduce to the known characteristic function for Student's $t$-distribution when $\alpha=1/2$ and $\nu_1=\nu_2=\nu$ (see Remark \ref{rem1}).